kubeflow/kfp-tekton/samples/flip-coin/README.md

 # Install tasks, conditions and pipeline
 kubectl apply -f condition.yaml

-# Check the pipeline is running in your cluster, should see somethig like `conditional-execution-pipeline` is running
+# Check the pipeline is running in your cluster, should see something like `conditional-execution-pipeline` is running
 kubectl get pipeline

 # Start the pipeline
 tkn pipeline start conditional-execution-pipeline --showlog
 ```

-If it is success, you will see something like this:
+If it runs successfully, you should see something like this:
 ```
 Pipelinerun started: conditional-execution-pipeline-run-vjkhz
 Waiting for logs to be available...